marksherriff/cs3240-f24-website/project.md

 	- Owner (which will be a Common User)
 	- A list of Members (which will be a set of [0 to many] Common Users)
 	- Description
-	- [0 to many] files uploaded to Amazon S3
+	- [0 to many] files uploaded to Amazon S3 _(Clarification: This means multiple files over time.
+It does not have to support multiple files in a single submission.)_
 	- A set of messages posted for the project, implemented as part of the PMA (i.e. not using an external app)
 1. All members of a project can see all messages and files associated with the project.
 1. Things that can be included in a project, but are not required, include: